kiba/Writings/for_science/chp10_wine_and_dine.md

 A female spoken up, "I don't believe that this is a prelude to an invasion.
 It sounded too bizarre to be the kind of story that some other other ship will make up.
 Although, I still believe we must have a contingency if my suspicion turned out to be wrong."

 "As a matter of fact, I do have a contingency in mind," Kobayashi replied.
 "This ship won't be all that useful to them if it is destroyed in ship-to-ship combat.
 Boarding operations are the most likely course of action.
-The best we could do in the short term is to step up the production of small arms and combat equipment.
+The best we could do in the short term is to step up the production of small arms and infantry equipment.
 In the long term, we'll want to set up an infantry school, regardless of the actual outcome."

 [i]They may live, for now.[/i]